Living History Performances & Open House

 You'll be Dazzled by the detail and preservation of this Texas Historic Landmark and Dallas' newest House Museums, also recognized on the National Historic Register of Historic Places

-Aldredge House comes alive in this tour with the first personalities of this great house.
+Aldredge House will again host this 'living' tour with the first personalities of this great house.

 Fun for all ages !